aryarm/varCA/README.md

 Scripts for executing each of the variant callers.
 Small pipelines can be written for each caller by using a special naming convention.
 See the [caller README](https://github.com/aryam7/breakCA/blob/master/callers/README.md) for more information.

 ### breakCA/
-Scripts for calculating posterior probabilities for the existence of an insertion or deletion, which can be used when prearing data for the classifier.
+Scripts for calculating posterior probabilities for the existence of an insertion or deletion, which can be used when preparing data for the classifier.
 These scripts are an adaptation from [@Arkosen](https://github.com/Arkosen)'s [breakCA code](https://github.com/Arkosen/BreakCA/tree/master/bin).

 ### scripts/
 Various scripts used by the pipeline.
-See the [script README](https://github.com/aryam7/breakCA/blob/master/callers/README.md) for more information.
+See the [script README](https://github.com/aryam7/breakCA/blob/master/scripts/README.md) for more information.

 ### run-prepare.bash
 An example bash script for executing the `prepare` pipeline on an SGE cluster using snakemake.